yasaminyaldaei/yasamin-yaldaei-blog/content/blog/react-native-animated-scroll/index.md

 }
 ```

+_You can check out the completed tab bar component [here](https://gist.github.com/yasaminyaldaei/7ceef4ad185065b1a796ab1f19ac0f17#file-tabbar-js)._

-## And finally...
+## And finally

 We're good.
 We should have a smooth appearing/disappearing animation effect on our header component using the `Animated` API.

-In the next post, we will create the same effect but with a set of whole new tools!
-We will reqrite the components as function components.
-We will some custom hooks.
+In the next post, we will create the same effect with a set of whole new tools!
+First, we will rewrite the components as Function components.
+Then, we will use some custom hooks.
 And above all, **we will use the new and fancy Reanimated V2!**.
-Also this time we will use the `interpolate` approach.
+Also, this time we will use the `interpolate` approach.

 So if you've liked this one and are interested in the above topics, make sure to subscribe to my newsletter down here to be notified when the next post is shipped!